 Our products’ website design complies with the best practices, recommendations, and standards as defined by the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium (WC3), Web Accessibility Initiative (WAI), as well as the requirements set by Section 508 of the U.S. Rehabilitation Act.

 While not required, our JAWS implementation handles all the features of our platform, enabling sight impaired students clear navigation of our platform and resources.
-In addition to the searchable, synchronized transcripts that run alongside our videos, at any time more than 90% of our films have on-screen subtitles (not including archival material such as Dutch newsreels, silent film, and primary footage).
-We move our videos to the streaming platform very quickly, to give users access as quickly as possible, so any time a video isn’t captioned, it’s because we’re adding the on-screen text as we go.
+In addition to the searchable, synchronized transcripts that run alongside our videos, at any given time, more than 80% of our films also include on-screen subtitles (not including archival material such as Dutch newsreels, silent film, and primary footage).
+We move our videos to the streaming platform rapidly, to give users immediate access.
+Any time a video isn’t captioned, it’s because we’re adding the on-screen text as we go.

 Accessibility is an ever-changing and vitally important issue, and Alexander Street is committed to being a leader in this space.

 Here are the accessibility goals we strive for daily: